Welding - Fumes And Gases

 Welding fumes are a complex mixture of metals metallic oxides, silicates and fluorides.
 Fumes are formed when a metal is heated above its boiling point and its vapours condense into very fine, particles (solid particulates).
 Welding fumes generally contain particles from the electrode and the material being welded.

 Yes, the composition of welding fumes is determined by the metals in the material being welded, the composition of the electrode, coatings, and other factors such as:

 - Fluxes containing silica or fluoride produce amorphous silica, metallic silicates and fluoride fumes.

 - Fumes from mild steel welding contain mostly iron with small amounts of additive metals (chromium, nickel, manganese, molybdenum, vanadium, titanium, cobalt, copper etc.).

-- Stainless steels have larger amounts of chromium or nickel in the fume and lesser amounts of iron.
+- Stainless steels can have larger amounts of chromium, including hexavalent chromium, or nickel in the fume and lesser amounts of iron.